vatesfr/xen-orchestra/installation.md

 cp config/local.yaml.dist config/local.yaml
 ```

-Edit it to have the right path to deliver XO-Web, because XO-Server embeds an HTTP server (we assume that xo-server and xo-web are on the same folder).
+Edit it to have the right path to deliver XO-Web, because XO-Server embeds an HTTP server (we assume that XO-Server and XO-Web are on the same directory).
 It's near the end of the file:

 ```
   mounts: